SamYStudiO/es-theme-next-pixel/data/mix/README.md

+### Next Pixel mix
+Next Pixel theme now includes its own custom mix to make your game screenshots and video snaps integration even better.
+If you never heard of mixes, they're just these images you may download along with game info/description using Recalbox internal scraper or using an external scraper like Skraper.
+Better than a long description here some captures:

+Known issues using Next Pixel mix:
+- Next Pixel mix uses some overlay on top of your scraped images to make your screenshots/videos appear like they were displayed on a screen (tv/monitor), unfortunately these overlay will appear also for your folder.
+If you don't use folders this won't be a issue.
+Note this issue may be fixed in a future Recalbox release.
+- For Favorites system videos won't always matched scraped screenshot size as favorites may contain different systems and each systems may have a different resolution.
+Due to this restriction overlay mention aboved won't be display for Favorites system and so integration may look a bit sloppy here.

 ### Installation
 To scrap images using Next pixel custom mix you need to use a tool such as [Skraper](https://www.skraper.net/).
 I won't explain much about Skraper as there is already all the info needed around  and you may get help from [Skraper thread from Recalbox forum](https://forum.recalbox.com/topic/13953/soft-skraper) or from [Discord](https://discordapp.com/invite/VNNBkaq).
 Once you are familiar with Skraper let's have a look on how to scrap using Next Pixel mix.